jerowing/gess_project/README.md

 Run the simulation for a second time and observe again.

 According to our results there shouldn't appear any congestions that don't solve up by itself.
 The amount of pedestrians waiting should be small.
-In the second run one can obey that the amount of waiting pedestrians increases steadily.
+In the second run one can observe that the amount of waiting pedestrians increases steadily.

 **Full Test instructions**: